 Almost all plumbing systems (such as a natural gas pipe, compressed air pipe or a shower head and beyond) will have a section where a threaded connection is required.
 Threaded pipe and fittings are considered male and female and most commonly contain NPT (National Pipe Tapered) threads.
 NPT means that the male and female threads are tapered when cut, allowing for easy alignment of the male threads at the start of the joint assembly.
 As the joints are tightened, the harder it becomes to turn.
 These joint assemblies cannot achieve a watertight/airtight seal on their own, so when assembling, an approved thread sealant is required to fill the remaining voids in the root of the threads to create a seal.

-How to choose a thread sealant
+How to Choose a Thread Sealant

 What type of sealant should you choose?
 Thread sealants are available in either a tape or a pipe joint compound (often referred to as “pipe dope”).
 Each has benefits and features but knowing which one to choose and how to apply it to your pipe's surface will save you time and frustration.